Jingqiqi777/Jingqiqi777.github.io/_pages/cv.md

 Education
 ======
+* Ph.D. in Bioengineering: Data Science, University of Washington, 2023-present
-* Master in Computer Science, University of Illinois at Urbana-Champaign, 2022-present
+* Master in Computer Science, University of Illinois at Urbana-Champaign, 2022-2023
 * Bachelor in Software Engineering, Xiamen University, 2018-2022

 Work experience